 - Complete the Annual Return (AR01) form, which provides Companies House with a snapshot of the company at the time of filing.

-- Provide a company of the company’s annual accounts.
+- Provide a report of the company’s annual accounts.

 - Notify of any changes to the company’s personnel (names, addresses, appointments or resignations), or the company’s registered address.
 Many of these tasks can be performed online, via WebFiling.